standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Specifying No-Profile Classes

 When you specify an `Entry` to be included in an IG, it may indirectly pull in other `Entries`.
 For example, an Observation references other classes including Patient, Specimen, Device, and Practitioner.
 In turn, Specimen could reference a Procedure, Device an Organization, etc, until a large number of classes are involved.
 By default, if there is a CIMPL model for a referenced class, SHR-CLI will create a profile for that class, and include it in the IG.
-We refer to these dependent profiles as "secondary" profiles.
+We refer to these dependent profiles as _supporting_ profiles.

-The No-Profile (`NP`) flag is a way to put boundaries around your IG, and eliminate some or all secondary profiles.
-The No-Profile (`NP`) tag after a class instructs SHR-CLI to _not_ profile a class, and therefore, exclude it from the list of profiles in the IG.
-To exclude all classes in a namespace, put the `NP` tag after the namespace name.
+The No-Profile (`NP`) flag is a way to put boundaries around your IG, and eliminate some or all supporting profiles.
+The No-Profile (`NP`) flag after a class instructs SHR-CLI to _not_ profile a class, and therefore, exclude it from the list of profiles in the IG.
+To exclude all classes in a namespace, put the `NP` flag after the namespace name.

-The `NP` tag can be applied to both `Entries` and `Groups`.
+The `NP` flag can be applied to both `Entries` and `Groups`.
 An example of applying `NP` to a `Group`, if there is a model of Address that is different than FHIR's Address data type, then specifying `Address: NP` will use FHIR's Address rather than a profiled version of Address.

 Because the web of dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
 If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.
 However,the `NP` flag should not be applied to any class that is a parent class of one of the classes you want in your IG.
 This may interfere with mapping rules inherited from that parent class.